-Tactical urbanism generates so much buzz now—what with cheeky-smart interventions like scaffolding seating, recliner benches, and recreational parklets—that it’s easy to forget how pedestrians usually get shortchanged in the urban scheme of things.
+Tactical urbanism generates so much buzz now---what with cheeky-smart interventions like scaffolding seating, recliner benches, and recreational parklets---that it's easy to forget how pedestrians usually get shortchanged in the urban scheme of things.
 After World War II, Rotterdam remade its city center with larger-than-life modernist principles in mind, installing big works of infrastructure fringed with big buildings and, in the process, cutting central Rotterdam off from its northern districts.
 To improve their lot, residents are turning back the clock to 1854, when the city architect proposed a plan based on public walkways.
-“He planned canal promenades as a way of structuring the city,” says Kristian Koreman, principal of ZUS (Zones Urbaines Sensibles).
+"He planned canal promenades as a way of structuring the city," says Kristian Koreman, principal of ZUS (Zones Urbaines Sensibles).
 Now, of course, any pedestrian amenities must preserve traffic patterns, so ZUS designed a sky bridge that will knit the city center back together.
-Read more!

 Dubbed the Luchtsingel, which translates to "raised promenade" (basically Dutch for High Line), the bridge is a stopgap solution to tide Rotterdam residents over until the government can step in and build something permanent.
 And the really excellent part is that residents are getting it done themselves with thousands of small donations.
 Just €25 (or $33) buys one of the 17,000 planks that will span the 1,150-foot bridge.
 Donors can have their names etched in the planks, which really puts the "public" in public works.